 Land lies at the center of debates about Cambodia’s socioeconomic development.
 For farmers in the fertile lowlands, private land ownership rights have enabled recovery of their livelihoods after decades of conflict.
 Meanwhile, the resource rich uplands and border areas have been the site of large scale land acquisitions for cash crop production and extractive industries.1 The resulting displacement and land disputes have spread to urban and lowland areas, resulting in one of the highest rates of land inequality in Asia.2

-Prior to the French colonial time, all land in Cambodia belonged to the King.3 The notion of land ownership was introduced under the French Protectorate and was maintained in the post-independence era4 until the abolition of private property by the Khmer Rouge.
+Before Cambodia became a French protectorate in 1863, all land belonged to the King.3 The notion of land ownership was introduced under the French and was maintained in the post-independence era4 until the abolition of private property and destruction of land title records by the Khmer Rouge.
 The Paris Peace Agreement in 1991 ended Vietnamese occupation and established a market economy, leading to the restoration of private land ownership in the 1993 Constitution.5

 Since 2001, when the Land Law was passed, the Cambodian government has made progress in developing policy, regulatory and administrative frameworks for land management.
 The Land Law introduced three main land categories:

-State public land has public interest value, containing things like lakes or mountains, ports or airports, roads or public parks, schools, hospitals, protected areas, historical sites, or official properties of the Royal Family.10 State public land cannot be sold or granted as economic land concessions (ELCs), although it can be leased for up to 15 years.11
+State public land has public interest value, containing things like lakes or mountains, ports or airports, roads or public parks, schools, hospitals, protected areas, historical sites, or official properties of the Royal Family.9 State public land cannot be sold or granted as economic land concessions (ELCs), although it can be leased for up to 15 years.10

-State private land does not have public interest value as mentioned above.12 It can be sold or leased, including long-term leases and land concessions for agro-industrial businesses, but any such transfer must follow legal procedure.
-13
+State private land does not have public interest value as mentioned above.11 It can be sold or leased, including long-term leases and land concessions for agro-industrial businesses, but any such transfer must follow legal procedure.
+12

-In previous land registration efforts, many communities may have been arbitrarily excluded,24 especially low-income households in high-value urban areas or where ELCs operate.
-Studies suggest that the Cadastral Commission has been responsible for overseeing land registration, but it suffers from bureaucracy and corruption, and the pace of registration has been slow.25 These problems are viewed less as an absence of policy but rather limitations in law enforcement and irregularities in the implementation of existing legislation.26
+In previous land registration efforts, many communities may have been arbitrarily excluded,20 especially low-income households in high-value urban areas or where ELCs operate.
+Studies suggest that the Cadastral Commission has been responsible for overseeing land registration, but it suffers from bureaucracy and corruption, and the pace of registration has been slow.21 These problems are viewed less as an absence of policy but rather limitations in law enforcement and irregularities in the implementation of existing legislation.22

-Tenure insecurity is linked to disputes over ownership.27 Many low-income households live on land where ownership is not recorded in the national land registration system.
+Tenure insecurity is often linked to disputes over ownership.23 Many low-income households live on land where ownership is not recorded in the national land registration system.
 In these cases, households are protected under possession rights (paukeas) instead of the stronger legal category of ownership rights (kamaset).
-According to law, only legal possessors have the right to become owners, while households who possess land illegally do not.28 For instance, any occupation of state private land is considered as null and invalid.29 In practice, NGOs observe that possession may be legal, but residents are often evicted.30
+According to law, only legal possessors have the right to become owners, while households who possess land illegally do not.24 For instance, any occupation of state private land is considered as null and invalid.25 In practice, NGOs observe that possession may be legal, but residents are often evicted.26

-Nearly 12 percent of the country’s land area33, or about 2 million hectares, has been granted to investors under terms of economic land concessions.
-In addition, 704,592 hectares have been granted mining licenses, and 305,405 hectares assigned to 72 hydropower projects.34 Through concessions, land is leased to local and foreign investors for agroindustry businesses, energy generation, and extractive industry.
-In total, a 2013 study found that “3.9 million hectares, or some 22 per cent of the country, is now controlled by the private sector and particularly the local elites”.35 In contrast to their large land area, ELCs make only modest contributions to economic development, generating only US$ 5 million in government revenue in 2015.36
+Nearly 12 percent of the country’s land area29, or about 2 million hectares, has been granted to investors under terms of economic land concessions.
+In addition, 704,592 hectares have been granted mining licenses, and 305,405 hectares assigned to 72 hydropower projects.30 Through concessions, land is leased to local and foreign investors for agroindustry businesses, energy generation, and extractive industry.
+In total, a 2013 study found that “3.9 million hectares, or some 22 per cent of the country, is now controlled by the private sector and particularly the local elites”.31 In contrast to their large land area, ELCs make only modest contributions to economic development, generating only US$ 5 million in government revenue in 2015.32

 Source: Ministry of Mines and Energy and various sources such as news, company profiles, NGO reports and other publications (1995-2014).
 Created by Open Development Cambodia, December 2015.
 Licensed under CC-BY-SA 4.0.
 Explore the data.
 Visit Map explorer tool.

 Land conflicts frequently end in eviction.
-In Phnom Penh alone, NGOs report that nearly 30,000 families have been evicted from their homes in the last 25 years.44 In a July 2015 report, local rights group ADHOC said that in the first six months of the year, it received 66 complaints of land rights violations affecting more than 3,500 families on more than 8,600 hectares of land.45
+In Phnom Penh alone, NGOs report that nearly 30,000 families have been evicted from their homes in the last 25 years.42 In a July 2015 report, local rights group ADHOC said that in the first six months of the year, it received 66 complaints of land rights violations affecting more than 3,500 families on more than 8,600 hectares of land.43

-In the future, ELCs will likely no longer be the sole and dominant factor contributing to land disputes, as the government is speeding up registration of land titles and an inventory of the state land, including in protected areas, a joint effort of the Ministry of Environment (MoE), and Ministry of Agriculture Forestry and Fisheries (MAFF).
+In the future, ELCs will likely no longer be a dominant factor contributing to land disputes, as the government is speeding up registration of land titles and an inventory of the state land, including in protected areas, a joint effort of the Ministry of Environment (MoE), and Ministry of Agriculture Forestry and Fisheries (MAFF).
 However, growing inequality of land access, ineffective land management for sustainable development, and a shift in geo-location of land disputes will become core issues.
-Large-scale land acquisition for agribusiness46 and contract farming47 appear to be the main driving forces behind growing inequality in land access and may bring new threats to secure land tenure.
+Large-scale land acquisition for agribusiness44 and contract farming45 appear to be the main driving forces behind growing inequality in land access and may bring new threats to secure land tenure.